 - If the field is blank, the balancing entry will be posted the next day.

 - If the field contains a date formula (for example, 5D for five days), the balancing entry will be posted with a posting date calculated using the reversal date calculation.

 By default, the Reversal Date Calculation field is not available on the Recurring General Journals page.
-To use the field, you must add it by personalising the page.
-For more information, see Personalise Your Workspace.
+To use the field, you must add it by personalizing the page.
+For more information, see Personalize Your Workspace.

 Work with standard journals

 When you've created journal lines that you know you're likely to create again later, you can save them as a standard journal before you post the journal.
 The same applies for item journals and general journals.

 Standard journals might not contain all of the fields you want to include in the resulting ledger entries.
 For example, if you're using a standard general journal to register a payment, the ledger entries won't contain the Payment Method Code field.